-Romero Canyon Trail is a 5.9 mile moderately trafficked out and back trail located near Tucson, AZ and is rated as moderate.
+Romero Canyon Trail is a 5.9 mile moderately trafficked out and back trail located near Tucson, Arizona and is rated as moderate.
 The trail is primarily used for hiking and horses and is accessible from September until May.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash

 This trail is 90% wide, sandy well cleared path but gets a little steep and rocky when getting to the actual pools.
 There is very little shade, and exposure to the elements during the mid-day summer heat can be very dangerous.
 Dogs are only allowed on a portion of the trail because of the trail.

 pretty steep a couple miles in, to keep a good jog going for long.

 Not a big fan of several miles of sand slogging.
 And dogs are only allowed in 1st few miles. then it becomes a Big Horn Sheep area with no fur babies allowed.
 Would have been fantastic to see sheep, but not in the works today.

 Sara Ann B.

 Beautiful trail, but not easy.
 The grade and rocky footing make it a bit challenging but worth the trip to the pools.

 Fun trail.
 Definitely more technical than you'd think.
 Once you get up around 3200 feet the trails levels out some and it is doable.
 Definitely a fun lung buster of a run!

 This was a beautiful trail to take.
 We hiked a little beyond the pools and found some other pools that were more secluded.
 Enjoyed it a lot!